A little history of Fiefs tower in Sancerre

-Here’s the last remain of the proud and impregnable castle of Sancerre, destroyed in 1621 by governor of Berry Henri de Bourbon, because the city housed Protestants during the war of Religion.
+Here’s the last remain of the proud and impregnable castle of Sancerre, destroyed in 1621 by governor of Berry Henri de Bourbon, because Protestants hid in the city during the war of Religion.

-• To the east, the St-Georges tower, with its small oratory which used to be the count of Sancerre’s private chapel, and on which they lit fires during battles.
+• To the east, Saint-Georges tower, with its small oratory which used to be count of Sancerre’s private chapel, and on which they lit fires during battles.
 People could see those lights in a 40-km radius!

-• To the south-east, the St-Hilaire tower and the Dauphine tower.
+• To the south-east, Saint-Hilaire tower and Dauphine tower.

-• At the north-west, the Fiefs tower, because it belonged to several fiefs in the area.
+• At the north-west, Fiefs tower, because it belonged to several fiefs in the area.

 The Fiefs tower was raised by Guy de Dammartin, duke Jean de Berry’s architect, between 1390 and 1398 for Jean III de Sancerre.

 The tower is round outside, hexagonal inside.
-Inside, too, a very rustic wooden staircase dates back to 1856.
-One floor used to house a jail.
-Below, the other floors used to be accommodations.
+Inside, too, the very rustic wooden staircase dates back to 1856.
 And at the top of the tower (30 metres high!), the view is just amazing!

 The tower and the small manor today belong to the family Marnier-Lapostolle... creator of the famous Grand Marnier!